'Gods Of The Upper Air' Traces The Birth Of Cultural Anthropology

 They showed too that European customs and beliefs make up just one way to be; there's nothing either more evolved or inevitable about them.
 The best thing any of us can do to expand our circle of moral compassion, they urged, is to try "as hard as possible to divest yourself of the opinions common to the environment in which you were born" when considering the lives of others.

-King's comprehensive archival research illuminates intellectual giants in the circle who are remembered, read, and celebrated today.
-Margaret Mead, through her fieldwork in Samoa and New Guinea, her long association with the American Museum of Natural History in New York, and her popularizing of anthropology in the pages of Redbook magazine and on TV talk shows, became a familiar and recognized figure.
+King's comprehensive archival research illuminates intellectual giants in the circle who are remembered, read and celebrated today.
+Margaret Mead, through her fieldwork in Samoa and New Guinea, her long association with the American Museum of Natural History in New York and her popularization of anthropology in the pages of Redbook magazine and on TV talk shows, became a familiar and recognized figure.

-Zora Neale Hurston did ground-breaking fieldwork on folklore among African-Americans in towns across Florida and elsewhere in the American South.
+Zora Neale Hurston did groundbreaking fieldwork on folklore among African Americans in towns across Florida and elsewhere in the American South.
 At the time, almost no one else thought it a valuable topic of study.
-Hurston's novel Their Eyes Were Watching God is a beloved piece of writing still, and it's fascinating to picture her doing as King describes, early on, standing on a corner in Harlem, asking to measure people's heads in service of Boas' research.
-King writes too about Ruth Benedict, whose book about post-war Japan The Chrysanthemum and the Sword became a best seller, and of Ella Cara Deloria, who as an ethnographer of the Dakota Sioux taught Boas a great deal about language and culture on Great Plains.
+Hurston's novel Their Eyes Were Watching God is a beloved piece of writing still, and it's fascinating to picture her doing as King describes, early on, standing on a corner in Harlem and asking to measure people's heads in service of Boas' research.
+King writes too about Ruth Benedict, whose book about postwar Japan, The Chrysanthemum and the Sword, became a bestseller, and of Ella Cara Deloria, who as an ethnographer of the Dakota Sioux taught Boas a great deal about language and culture on the Great Plains.

 Mead stands out, especially for the links between her personal and professional lives.
-From young adulthood on, she was inclined towards polyamory, feeling cosseted and constrained by her culture's ideal of monogamy.
+From young adulthood on, she was inclined toward polyamory, feeling cosseted and constrained by her culture's ideal of monogamy.
 Benedict was the love of her life, even as she had multiple relationships (and marriages) with men, some characterized by emotional turbulence.
-King shows how the combination of Mead's own beliefs, her training, and her fieldwork led her to rethink how gender is understood.
+King shows how the combination of Mead's own beliefs, her training and her fieldwork led her to rethink how gender is understood.
 Just as with race, more differences occur within categories than between them; maleness and femaleness are socially constructed categories, not biological binaries.

 Occasionally, though, King goes too far.
 That Mead "writhed with desire" for one of her lovers borders on casting Mead as oversexed.
-It's more instructive to learn the degree to which Mead faced intense misogyny, including from anthropologist Edward Sapir who wanted to marry her.
+It's more instructive to learn the degree to which Mead faced intense misogyny, including from anthropologist Edward Sapir, who wanted to marry her.
 Mead left instead for Samoa, and Sapir suggested she needed to be institutionalized.
 For scholars Hurston and Deloria, racism was an added burden on top of the sexism.

 As the years went on, the racist American science against which this group fought became a model for the eugenics of Nazi Germany.
 Yes, the Nazis centrally targeted Jews, and the U.S. targeted people of color, but the links are genuine and King says so powerfully: